These 7 minute air fryer sausage patties are so simple to make and give you perfectly cooked breakfast meat every time.

 Can you use fresh or frozen sausage?

 This recipe is for frozen, sausage patties that are fully cooked.
 For cooking fresh, raw sausage patties you will want to cook them 1-2 minutes longer.
+I personally love fresh patties but wanted to show you the easiest possible recipe so frozen it was.

 What’s the best way to serve them?